Want to know what Steve Jobs thought was the ultimate key to achieving success?

 This network is usually active when a person is at rest or working on tasks that don’t require you to pay attention.
 Changes in this network’s default mode have been linked to changes in brain activity and a wide range of mental diseases such as schizophrenia, Alzheimer’s disease, depression, bipolar disorder, and post-traumatic stress disorder.

 Is It Bad to Have a Wandering Mind?

 Having a wandering mind harms your productivity and performance in different ways.
 Plus, it affects your quality of life.
 Here are a few reasons compiled by cognitive science that suggest that mind-wandering is bad for you:

 - Failure to comprehend: An employee or student may fail to understand what’s being explained to them.
 And this will lead to huge errors.
-A wandering mind makes it harder for someone to follow their train of thought or read and listen in their day-to-day activities.
+It’s more difficult for someone with a wandering mind to read, listen to, or follow their daily tasks.

 - Poor focus: A wandering mind reduces your capacity to focus on important tasks.
 And this can be interpreted as a lack of interest in being uninvolved in tasks.
-It also makes it harder for you to stick on time-consuming, tedious or boring tasks.
+It also makes it more difficult for you to persevere with tiresome, dull, or time-consuming chores.
 And when you work on a task at random times, you’ll end up making careless mistakes.

 - Depression: One of the common consequences of a wandering mind is anxiety and depression.

 Here are 15 ways to tame and refocus your wandering mind to get more things done.

 Do you recall the totem from the film Inception?
 When they touched it, it served as a reminder that they weren’t dreaming and helped to keep them in the present.

 You can use this idea to stay focused as well.
 Find a “focus totem” that will act as a regular reminder to prioritize your job and put an end to daydreaming.
 In the best-case scenario, it should be something you can touch and see.